Tchelet-Levi/mardi-gras-hackeru-project/README.md

 ### Note regarding the use of images

 Due to not being able to use copyrighted images (in other words, google images), I ended up reusing a bunch of images, especially in the Media page.
 I feel like this is out of my control.
 I wanted to abide by the restrictions given to me, however, I do very much recognize that the website would look much better if I was allowed to use more and better images.

+### Note regarding compatibility across browsers

+The goal here, as always, is to make sure the website looks as consistently good as possible across every browser, though in actuality we all know that a perfect solution like that is not entirely possible.

+However, I did build the website with cross browser compatibility in mind, and tested it in:

+1. Brave Browser (Chromium)
+2. Firefox
+3. Microsoft Edge (Also Chromium)

+Due to the differences between how Chromium based browser and Firefox render the document, subtle effects such as transform and filter() look differently.
+For example, Firefox is very good at correcting subpixel transformations whereas Chromium isn't.
+Meanwhile Chromium is great at handling filter while Firefox does it slightly differently.